onno101/fabric-capacity-self-destruct/README.md

 - Azure subscription
 - Fabric license
 - Azure Key Vault (with permissions to create and retrieve secrets)
+- Knowledge about Azure and Key Vault (Fundamental)

 ### Configuration
 1. Start by [creating a service principal (app registration) in Azure Entra ID](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal).
 The following permissions on the Fabric Capacity resource are required to allow pausing, and are included in the `Fabric Administrator` role: